mainpart/telegram-bot-client/README.md

 *   `--listen <chat_id>`: Subscribe to a specific chat and listen for new messages in real-time.
 *   `--listen-private`: Subscribe to all incoming private (one-to-one) messages.
 *   `--listen-all`: Subscribe to all incoming messages from every chat and channel.
+*   `--init`: Initialize Telegram session interactively.
+Creates `anon.session` file and exits.
+Used in Kubernetes init-container.

 **Message Filtering Options**:
 *   `--incoming-only`: Filter only incoming messages (from others to you).